 - Education on different medications and their potential side effects.

 If your psychiatrist reaches the conclusion that you have manic depressive disorder or type II bipolar disorder, they may recommend one or a few of the following treatments for the chronic condition:

 - Psychiatric medications like antidepressants, mood stabilizers, antipsychotics, or anti-anxiety drugs

 - Long-term treatment as opposed to quick fixes

 - Lifestyle changes (improvements in dietary and exercise patterns)

 Every year, bipolar disorder affects about 2.8% of American adults.
 If left untreated, this chronic illness can cause serious impairment.
 But with the right mental health support team at Thriveworks in Sunnyvale, CA, you can learn how to control your symptoms with medication and other therapy options.

 Get Exceptional Support from a Thriveworks Psychiatrist in Sunnyvale, CA Today

-It’s not always easy to access a psychiatrist, but when you enroll at Thriveworks, you can often be seen by a top-rated, licensed psychiatrist in as little as 24-48 hours.
+It’s not always easy to access a psychiatrist, but when you become a Thriveworks member, you can often be seen by a top-rated, licensed psychiatrist in as little as 24-48 hours.
 Our psychiatrists can see you online or in-person at your convenience.
 Online (telehealth) appointments are HIPAA-compliant and secured with the latest telehealth technology.
 You can also reach your Thriveworks psychiatrist via phone or email between appointments in Sunnyvale, CA.

 Whether you’re seeing a psychiatrist for the first time or trying someone new, Thriveworks can match you to a supportive, experienced mental health provider who can help you successfully manage your psychological and behavioral issues.
-Call us today to learn more about our providers and Thriveworks enrollment benefits.
+Call us today to learn more about our providers and Thriveworks membership benefits.